 Program participants are invited to attend organized events sponsored by the Cornerstone Program.
 Events may include meeting up for meals, game nights, movie nights, and off campus activities.

 Starting in their second year at Purchase, students will have an opportunity to participate in employment-readiness workshops, designed to assess students’ interests and strengths, and build skills such as interviewing and resume writing.
 Students will participate in volunteer and/or internship positions starting in their third year.

 An application to the Cornerstone program is considered complete and will only be accepted if the student has submitted the following information by December 1 for entry in the spring semester, or April 1 for entry in the fall semester.
 Admission to Purchase College does not guarantee admission to the Cornerstone Program.

-Applications received after April 1, 2019 will be reviewed if space is available in the incoming cohort.
+Applications received after the above dates will be reviewed if space is available in the incoming cohort.

-- Submit the Cornerstone Program Application (to be completed by the student) and Recommendation Forms.
+- Submit the Cornerstone Program Application (to be completed by the student), including:

 - Track I — Includes all program components, two hours per week of individual coaching — $2,450 per semester

 - Track II — Includes all program components, one hour per week of individual coaching — $1,225 per semester

 *Please note that fees are subject to change for the 2021-2022 academic year*